 MicroRNAs (miRNAs) can serve as activation signals for membrane receptors, a recently discovered function that is independent of the miRNAs' conventional role in post-transcriptional gene regulation.
 Here, we introduce a machine learning approach, BrainDead, to identify oligonucleotides that act as ligands for single-stranded RNA-detecting Toll-like receptors (TLR)7/8, thereby triggering an immune response.
-BrainDead was trained on activation data obtained from in vitro experiments on murine microglia, incorporating sequence, intra-molecular structure, as well as intermolecular homo-dimerization potential of candidate RNAs.
-It was applied to analyze all known human miRNAs regarding their potential to induce TLR7/8 signaling and microglia activation.
+BrainDead was trained on activation data obtained from in vitro experiments on murine microglia, incorporating sequence and intra-molecular structure, as well as inter-molecular homodimerization potential of candidate RNAs.
+The method was applied to analyse all known human miRNAs regarding their potential to induce TLR7/8 signalling and microglia activation.
 We validated the predicted functional activity of subsets of high- and low-scoring miRNAs experimentally, of which a selection has been linked to Alzheimer's disease.
-High agreement of predictions and experiments confirms the robustness and power of BrainDead.
-The results provide new insight into the mechanisms how miRNAs act as TLR ligands.
-Eventually, BrainDead implements a generic machine learning methodology for learning and predicting functions of short RNAs in any context.
+High agreement between predictions and experiments confirms the robustness and power of BrainDead.
+The results provide new insight into the mechanisms of how miRNAs act as TLR ligands.
+Eventually, BrainDead implements a generic machine learning methodology for learning and predicting the functions of short RNAs in any context.